overture-stack/score/README.md

 - [Server](score-server/README.md)
 - [Test](score-test/README.md)

-## Dockerhub Configuration for score-server
-1. Edit build configurations by selecting the `Builds` tab at the top, then click `Build Configuration`
-2. Create a new build rule by clicking the `+` sign beside the `BUILD RULES` text
-3. Edit the configuration as follows:
-   Source Type: `branch`
-   Source: `develop`
-   Docker Tag: `develop`
-   Dockerfile Location: `Dockerfile.server`
-   Build Context: `/`
-   `Autobuild` is set to the ON position
-   `Build Caching` is set to the ON position
-4. Then save the configuration

 ## Developement
 Several `make` targets are provided for locally deploying dependent services using docker.
 By using this, the developer will be able to replicate a live environment for score-server and score-client.
-It allows to user to develop locally, and test uploads/downloads in an isolated environment.
+It allows the user to develop locally, and test uploads/downloads in an isolated environment.

 There are 2 modes: